 Which then joins another set of dominoes in the form of: climate chaos, which causes crop failure, which causes food riot, which causes social destabilization...
 Real Life is sometimes more exciting than fiction.

-The Battle Of Midway in WWII.
-It should have been a milk run for the Japanese, but they managed to snatch a glorious defeat in the threatening jaws of victory, losing four aircraft carriers and a heavy cruiser.
-Had just one of the steps gone otherwise, the battle would have ended as a brilliant Japanese victory instead of American.
+The Battle Of Midway in World War II should have been a simple milk run for the Japanese, but they managed to snatch a glorious defeat in the threatening jaws of victory, losing four aircraft carriers and a heavy cruiser.
+Had just one of the steps gone otherwise, the books would have described this as a brilliant Japanese victory instead of American.

 First, the Japanese attempted a far too complicated and complex operation, assuming the Americans would react by the schoolbook.
-They forgot the von Moltke maxim: No battle plan has ever survived five minutes of enemy contact.
+Evidently they had forgotten to remember that the von Moltke maxim states that "no battle plan has ever survived five minutes of enemy contact."

 The Japanese reacted to the American bait (message of Midway water distillation plant failure) by sending the message "The target has shortage of water".
-The Americans now knew the Japanese were going to attack Midway, and the USN decided to ambush the Japanese there.
+So now the Americans had intelligence that confirmed where the Japanese attack was going to happen, and the U.S. Navy decided to ambush the Japanese there.

-Admiral Yamamoto assumed USS Yorktown had been either sunk at Coral Sea, or been too seriously damaged to go to sea for a long time.
-Instead she was repaired at Pearl Harbor in just 48 hours.
+Admiral Yamamoto assumed that the USS Yorktown had been either sunk at Coral Sea, or been too seriously damaged to go to sea for a long time.
+Instead she was repaired at Pearl Harbor in just a span of 48 hours.

 The Japanese failed to neutralize the Midway air detachment on their first strike, requiring another.